Robust ultra-shallow shadows

-The construction of the dual frame for the estimation protocol requires the inverse of $\tilde S$.
+The construction of the dual frame for the estimation protocol uses the inverse of $\tilde S$.
 Since Eq.~\eqref{eq:local_invariant_S} is an orthogonal decomposition, $\tilde S^{-1} = \sum_{k\in\{0,1\}^n} (f_k)^{-1} \Phi_k$.
-Even though $f$ is a low-rank TT, its element-wise inverse $f^{-1}$ might have higher rank.
-Nonetheless, one can attempt to find a low-rank TT description either from an estimate for $f$ or directly from the data using the TT recovery algorithms.
+From $f$ in TT format, we can efficiently evaluate entries of its element-wise inverse $f^{-1}$ and, thus, the eigenvalues of $\tilde S^{-1}$.
+For certain observables that themselves have an efficient tensor-network representation, having $f^{-1}$ in low-rank TT format would even allow for efficiently computing the estimators $\hat{\tilde o}$.
+Even though $f$ is a low-rank TT, $f^{-1}$ might have a higher rank.
+Finding a low-rank MPS representation for the inverse of a low-rank MPS is, in general, an open question.
+Nonetheless, one can attempt to find a low-rank TT description either from the estimate for $f$ or directly from the data using the TT recovery algorithms.

 \paragraph{Numerical results.} Here, we numerically study the performance of robust estimation with shallow circuits using architectures that are motivated by applications.
-We use two noise models: (i) two-qubit \emph{incoherent} noise model, where a different unitary noise is applied to a circuit at each execution (see App. \ref{app:incoherent_noise_model} for details); (ii) a composition of a two-qubit Pauli noise with \emph{gate-dependent} single-qubit Pauli noise, where different single-qubit gates suffer from different Pauli noise channels.
+We use two noise models: ($i$) two-qubit \emph{incoherent} noise model, where a different unitary noise is applied to a circuit at each execution (see App. \ref{app:incoherent_noise_model} for details); ($ii$) a composition of a two-qubit Pauli noise with \emph{gate-dependent} single-qubit Pauli noise, where different single-qubit gates suffer from different Pauli noise channels.